MRU-CSIS-1501/201804.tut.01/README.md

 ### Algorithm 1: Better pairing

+Save this algorithm in a file called `algo-1.txt`.

 We followed an algorithm at the start of class to pair up.
 It wasn't the greatest.
 For example, it doesn't work that well if you have rows with more than 5 people in it...do you see why?

 Create an algorithm to create pairs that works for rows of any size > 0.